Latest PlayStation VR News

 What is PlayStation VR?

-This will work with my existing PlayStation 4?
+This the PlayStation VR work with my existing PlayStation 4?

 Absolutely.
 Sony has made it clear that this is an accessory for the PlayStation 4, and will work with the existing PlayStation Move and PlayStation Camera accessories to create the virtual environment.
 This includes the original PlayStation 4, PlayStation 4 Slim, and the more powerful PlayStation 4 Pro.
 They all work with PlayStation VR out of the box, all you need is the camera and controllers.

 If you already have the PS4, PS Camera, and PS Move controllers, you'll only need the headset to get the complete experience.
-If you don't have any of the accessories and only the PlayStation 4, You can grab a PlayStation VR Launch Bundle and get everything you need.
+If you only have the PlayStation 4, but none of the accessories, there's a PlayStation VR Launch Bundle available that includes everything you'll need to get started.
+Outside of the Launch Bundle, there are even more accessories available to increase your overall gaming experience that we encourage you to check out!

 Should I upgrade to the PlayStation 4 Pro?